What and where is my UWA profile?

 Which profile fields are synchronised from other systems and how can I change them?

-A number of fields within your profile in the UWA Profiles and Research Repository are automatically entered from the UWA HR system, Alesco and from the UWA Contact Directory.
+A number of fields within your profile in the UWA Profiles and Research Repository are automatically entered from the UWA HR system and Alesco.

 These appear in your top level introduction on your publication staff profile: